-11.1.2 The insurance required by Section 11.1.1 shall be written for not less than limits of liability specified below or required by law, whichever coverage is greater.
-Coverages shall be written on an occurrence basis and shall be maintained without interruption from the date of commencement of the Work until the date of final payment and termination of any coverage required to be maintained after final payment, and, with respect to the Contractor's completed operations coverage, until the expiration of the period for correction of Work or for such other period for maintenance of completed operations coverage as specified in the Contract Documents.
+§ 11.1.2 The insurance required by Section 11.1.1 shall be written for not less than limits of liability specified below or required by law, whichever coverage is greater.
+Coverages, shall be written on an occurrence basis and shall be maintained without interruption from the date of commencement of the Work until the date of final payment and termination of any coverage required to be maintained after final payment, and, with respect to the Contractor's completed operations coverage, until the expiration of the period for correction of Work or for such other period for maintenance of completed operations coverage as specified in the Contract Documents.

-(1) COMMERCIAL GENERAL LIABILITY:
+.1 COMMERCIAL GENERAL LIABILITY:

-(a) General Aggregate (per project) \$1,000,000 (b) Products/Completed Operations \$1,000,000 (c) Personal and Advertising Injury \$1,000,000 (d) Each Occurrence \$1,000,000 (e) Fire Damage (Any one fire) \$50,000 (f) Medical Expense (Any one person) \$5,000
+(a) General Aggregate (per project) \$1,000,000 Products/Completed Operations \$1,000,000 (c) Personal and Advertising Injury \$1,000,000 (d) Each Occurrence \$1,000,000 (e) Damage to Rented Premises (ea occurrence) \$50,000 (1) Medical Expense (Any one person) \$5,000

-(2) BUSINESS AUTO LIABILITY (including All Owned, Non-owned, and Hired Vehicles): (a) Combined Single Limit \$1,000,000
+- .2 BUSINESS AUTO LIABILITY (including All Owned, Non-owned, and Hired Vehicles):

+- (a) Combined Single Limit \$1,000,000

-(3) WORKER'S COMPENSATION:
+- .3 WORKER'S COMPENSATION: